Community Detection with the Map Equation and Infomap: Theory and Applications: The map equation for higher-order networks

 To obtain a stationary flow distribution for state nodes in a memory network, we require sequence data; ideally, empirical multi-step data.
 However, in cases where such data are unavailable, we can model higher-order data on top of first-order networks to reveal overlapping modules.
 This approach offers a valuable alternative for identifying patterns in complex systems with higher-order dependencies, even in the absence of empirical multi-step data.

 For example, we can use the second-order random walk model known as \textit{node2vec}~\cite{grover_node2vec_2016} to create state nodes.
-In this model, the return parameter~$p$ controls the probability of flows returning to where they came from, while the in-out parameter~$q$ controls the probability of flows staying in the vicinity or moving further away from where they came from.
+In this model, the return parameter~$p$ controls the probability that flows return to where they came from, while the in-out parameter~$q$ controls the probability that flows stay in the vicinity or move further away from where they came from.
 By tuning $p$ and~$q$, flows can be directed to stay more local to where they came from, reinforcing triangles~\cite{holmgren2023biasedwalks}.
-To avoid the curse of dimensionality when representing every possible second-order pathway as state nodes, a sparse, variable-order memory network can be employed where the number of state nodes for each physical node is determined using an information-loss criterion~\cite{holmgren2023biasedwalks}.
+To avoid representing every possible second-order pathway as state nodes, we can derive a compact memory network by lumping state nodes based on minimum information loss~\cite{holmgren2023biasedwalks}.